DevOpsPlayground/Hands-on-with-Hashicorps-Packer/README.md

     template.json
 ```

-After pressing Enter VirtualBox should open up a window (it might ask for permission and we need to allow it) after this we will have ubuntu installed automatically
+After pressing Enter VirtualBox might open up a window (it might ask for permission and we need to allow it) after this we will have Debian installed automatically

 ![Folder Structure](img/img02.JPG)